Values File Settings for Containers Under Kubernetes

 The authorization endpoint URL for the identity provider.

-For Keyfactor Identity Provider, this is included among the information that can be found on the OpenID Endpoint Configuration page, a link to which can be found on the Realm Settings page (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation).
+For Keycloak, this is included among the information that can be found on the OpenID Endpoint Configuration page, a link to which can be found on the Realm Settings page (see Configuring Keycloak and Collecting Data for the Keyfactor Command Installation).

 This parameter is required.